hhsievertsen/applied_econ_with_r/static/applied_econ_with_R.md

 ### Hi!{-}

-Welcome to this introduction to Applied Economics with R. This tutorial is written for economics students at the University of Bristol, but everyone is welcome to use it.
+Welcome to this introduction to Applied Economics with R. This tutorial is written for Applied Economics students at the University of Bristol.

 **How this works**

-- The tutorial is structured as a complete research project starting with loading the raw data and ending with a chart comparing the estimates across approaches.
+- The tutorial is structured as a complete research project starting with loading the raw data.
-- All data used is directly downloadable (see the next section).You should therefore be able to download and reproduce all results.
+- All data used is directly downloadable (see the next section).
+You should therefore be able to download and reproduce all results.
-- The tutorial is mainly consists of code blocks  and the resulting output.
+- The tutorial  mainly consists of code blocks  and the resulting output.
 Every now and then I include some references to how I would do the same task in Stata or key differences to Stata.
 - This tutorial is a work in progress project, so please let me know if you find mistakes, a particularly unclear sections, or if you have suggestions for improvements (just send an email to h.h.sievertsen@bristol.ac.uk).
 - For source files check the github repository [github.com/hhsievertsen/applied_econ_with_r](https://github.com/hhsievertsen/applied_econ_with_r).